jianguoz/Transfer-Learning/README.md

 ### Jianguo Zhang, April 17, 2017

 Most of the time we won't want to train a whole convolutional network yourself.
 Modern ConvNets training on huge datasets like ImageNet take weeks on multiple GPUs.
 Instead, most people use a pretrained network either as a fixed feature extractor, or as an initial network to fine tune.

-In this notebook, we'll be using [VGGNet](https://arxiv.org/pdf/1409.1556.pdf) trained on the [ImageNet dataset](http://www.image-net.org/) as a feature extractor.
+In this program, we'll be using [VGGNet](https://arxiv.org/pdf/1409.1556.pdf) trained on the [ImageNet dataset](http://www.image-net.org/) as a feature extractor to classify flowers.
 Below is a diagram of the VGGNet architecture.

 ![image1](https://github.com/JianguoZhang1994/Transfer-Learning/blob/master/assets/cnnarchitecture.jpg)